Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Sleeper + storage concept without massive size Less stretch-out space for tall loungers
+Sleeper + storage without a massive footprint Less stretch-out room for taller loungers

-Easier to assemble than larger setups Upright support is only average
+Easier to assemble than the larger setups Upright support is still only average

-Works better in tight room layouts Couple lounging shows motion transfer
+Works better in tight layouts Couple lounging shows more motion transfer than the 108

 SUAWY 85 Inch L-Shaped Sectional Sleeper